-Whether it is a child or adult who wants to learn to read the information they need to know and the process they need to go through is exactly the same.
-Obviously, the approach taken with younger and older learners is different.
-Many children make dramatic gains in reading ability and confidence when taught by Synthetic Phonics having struggled for years with other methods.
+Whether it is a child or adult who wants to learn to read, the information they need to know and the process they need to go through is exactly the same.
+For this reason, a structured synthetic phonics approach is suitable for beginning readers and those struggling to learn to read and spell, regardless of age.